Anglia Counselling Ltd

 Who the Heck Needs Counselling Anyhow?

 Because even if I do have challenges (and don’t we all), I don’t want to be considered a failure.
 It’s not like I’m sick!
 (Psst!
 You don’t need to be ill to gain new perspectives.)
+The cultural shift is under way.
+People ARE becoming more comfortable engaging a counsellor because the psychological wellbeing knowledge base is growing.
+IT’s out there!
 [Read more…]

 Tales of the Unexpected